Last updated: March 5th, 2018

 If you’re trying to get life insurance with high blood pressure (or hypertension), you should be aware of how insurance companies determine who gets approved and what factors they use to determine your premiums.
 To better understand how life insurance works, you should consider the different health ratings that insurance companies use.

 How Individuals are Rated

-One of the main factors that will affect your life insurance premiums is whether or not you are a smoker.
-Then, insurers will break down people into other sub-categories.
+Your tobacco habits are going to play a huge role on your coverage price.
+Insurers will break down people into other sub-categories.
 If you don’t have any pre-existing health conditions, you will fall into one of their standard health ratings.

 For non smokers, the categories are: preferred plus non tobacco, preferred non tobacco, standard plus non tobacco and standard non tobacco.
 Those who currently smoke or who have only recently quit smoking will fall into either preferred tobacco, standard tobacco.
-It goes without saying that if you use tobacco products, you will pay more for your life insurance than a non smoker.
+It goes without saying that if you use tobacco products, you will pay higher premiums than a non smoker.
 Obviously, the better your health, the higher your chance of qualifying for a “preferred” policy, which gives you lower premiums.
 Therefore, even if you have high blood pressure but are otherwise in good overall health, you might qualify for Preferred or Standard rates.